ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     ```
     {: codeblock}

-2. Create the IBM Cloud private network resource group.
-This address group defines the IBM Cloud private networks that can access the enclosure and the networks that can be reached from the enclosure.
-Two sets of IP addresses need access to and from the secure enclosure, these are the SSL VPN Data centers and the IBM Cloud Service Network (backend/private network).
-[IBM Cloud IP Ranges](https://console.bluemix.net/docs/infrastructure/hardware-firewall-dedicated/ips.html) provides the full list of IP ranges that need to be allowed.
+2. Create the {{site.data.keyword.Bluemix_notm}} private network resource group.
+This address group defines the {{site.data.keyword.Bluemix_notm}} private networks that can access the enclosure and the networks that can be reached from the enclosure.
+Two sets of IP addresses need access to and from the secure enclosure, these are the SSL VPN Data centers and the {{site.data.keyword.Bluemix_notm}} Service Network (backend/private network). [{{site.data.keyword.Bluemix_notm}} IP Ranges](https://console.bluemix.net/docs/infrastructure/hardware-firewall-dedicated/ips.html) provides the full list of IP ranges that need to be allowed.

     - Define the SSL VPN address of the data centers you will VPN via.
-From the SSL VPN section of IBM Cloud IP Ranges select the VPN access points for your data center or DC cluster.
-The example here shows the VPN address ranges for the IBM Cloud London data centers.
+From the SSL VPN section of {{site.data.keyword.Bluemix_notm}} IP Ranges select the VPN access points for your data center or DC cluster.
+The example here shows the VPN address ranges for the {{site.data.keyword.Bluemix_notm}} London data centers.

-        ```bash
+        ```
         set resources group address-group ibmprivate address 10.2.220.0/24 set resources group address-group ibmprivate address 10.200.196.0/24 set resources group address-group ibmprivate address 10.3.200.0/24
         ```
         {: codeblock}

-    - Define the address ranges for the IBM Cloud ‘Service Network (on backend/private network)’
+    - Define the address ranges for the {{site.data.keyword.Bluemix_notm}} ‘Service Network (on backend/private network)’
       for WDC04, DAL01 and your target data center.
 The example here is WDC04 (two addresses), DAL01 and LON06.

-        ``` bash
+      ```
       set resources group address-group ibmprivate address 10.3.160.0/20 set resources group address-group ibmprivate address 10.201.0.0/20 set resources group address-group ibmprivate address 10.0.64.0/19